Chovy-Xie/Computer-Security/1 - Terminology.md

 > The skills, tools, and resources required to perform an attack.

  - Knowledge of hacking techniques
- - Malware, puhishing kits, exploit tools
+ - Malware(恶意软件), puhishing kits, exploit tools
  - Computing power for brute-force attacks

 ### Opportunity